“Listening is a powerful act: you have to put yourself out to do it.” ~ David Hockney

 - Set up a time for the phone call via email.
 Explain what you’re doing, and why.

 - Record the call.
-We use a service called Record My Phone Call but there are lots of recording options.
+There are lots of recording options.

 - Transcribe the call, verbatim.
 You want the exact words, all of them.
 We get help typing up the calls – it’s lengthy, but worth it (and so far the automated services out there we’ve found to be rubbish).
 Your customers’ real words are infinitely more valuable than marketing persona guess work.